Essex County Court Records

 Essex County Family Court Records

-Family law matters in Essex County are handled by the Essex Probate and Family Court, which has two divisions:
+Family law matters in Essex County go through the Essex Probate and Family Court, which operates two divisions:

 Salem Division